fejlek/Nine-Circles-Statistics/9 Ninth Circle - LASSO/Ninth_circle_lasso_1.md

 squares (OLS) estimator with $l_1$-regularization, i.e.,
 $\hat\beta_\mathrm{LASSO} = \mathrm{argmin}_\beta \Vert X\beta - Y \Vert^2 + \lambda \Vert\beta\Vert_1$
 for some $\lambda > 0$, where $\Vert\beta\Vert_1 = \sum_i |\beta_i|$.
-This minimization is equivalent to the constrained problem minimize: $\VertX\beta - Y\Vert^2$ subject to
+This minimization is equivalent to the constrained problem minimize: $\Vert X\beta - Y\Vert^2$ subject to
 $\Vert\beta\Vert_1 \leq t$, where $t$ depends on the value of $\lambda$.